akshatkavia-ai/ai-copilot-chat-platform-4376/ai_copilot_backend/README.md

 - python -m src.api.generate_openapi

 It writes the latest schema to interfaces/openapi.json.
 Ensure the app imports succeed (env variables can remain unset for schema generation).

+## Configuration & Troubleshooting

+- See **CONFIGURATION_STATUS.md** for current setup status and verification steps
+- See **DEPLOYMENT_NOTES.md** for detailed deployment instructions and troubleshooting guide
+- Use **start_server.sh** for quick server startup with correct configuration